Douglas MacArthur: Luzon

 MacArthur's next move was the invasion of Mindoro, where there were good potential airfield sites.
 Willoughby estimated, correctly as it turned out, that the island had only about 1,000 Japanese defenders.
 The problem this time was getting there.
 Kinkaid balked at sending escort carriers into the restricted waters of the Sulu Sea, and Kenney could not guarantee land based air cover.
 The operation was clearly hazardous, and MacArthur's staff talked him out of accompanying the invasion on Nashville.
 As the invasion force entered the Sulu Sea, a kamikaze struck Nashville, killing 133 people and wounding 190 more.
 Australian and American engineers had three airstrips in operation within two weeks, but the resupply convoys were repeatedly attacked by kamikazes.
 During this time, MacArthur quarreled with Sutherland, notorious for his abrasiveness, over the latter's mistress, Captain Elaine Clark.
-MacArthur had instructed Sutherland not to be bring Clark to Leyte, due to a personal undertaking to Curtin that Australian women on the GHQ staff would not be taken to the Philippines, but Sutherland had brought her along anyway.
+MacArthur had instructed Sutherland not to bring Clark to Leyte, due to a personal undertaking to Curtin that Australian women on the GHQ staff would not be taken to the Philippines, but Sutherland had brought her along anyway.

 The way was now clear for the invasion of Luzon.
 This time, based on different interpretations of the same intelligence data, Willoughby estimated the strength of General Tomoyuki Yamashita's forces on Luzon at 137,000, while Sixth Army estimated it at 234,000.
 MacArthur's response was "Bunk!".
 He felt that even Willoughby's estimate was too high.
 "Audacity, calculated risk, and a clear strategic aim were MacArthur's attributes", and he disregarded the estimates.
 In fact, they were too low; Yamashita had more than 287,000 troops on Luzon.
 This time, MacArthur traveled aboard the light cruiser USS Boise, watching as the ship was nearly hit by a bomb and torpedoes fired by midget submarines.
 His communiqué read: "The decisive battle for the liberation of the Philippines and the control of the Southwest Pacific is at hand.
 General MacArthur is in personal command at the front and landed with his assault troops."

 MacArthur's primary concern was the capture of the port of Manila and the airbase at Clark Field, which were required to support future operations.
 He urged his commanders on.
 On 25 January 1945, he moved his advanced headquarters forward to Hacienda Luisita, closer to the front than Krueger's.
 He ordered the 1st Cavalry Division to conduct a rapid advance on Manila.
 It reached the northern outskirts of Manila on 3 February, but, unknown to the Americans, Rear Admiral Sanji Iwabuchi had decided to defend Manila to the death.
 The Battle of Manila raged for the next three weeks.
 To spare the civilian population, MacArthur prohibited the use of air strikes, but thousands of civilians died in the crossfire or Japanese massacres.
 He also refused to restrict the traffic of civilians who clogged the roads in and out of Manila, placing humanitarian concerns above military ones except in emergencies.
 For his part in the capture of Manila, MacArthur was awarded his third Distinguished Service Cross.